i2bc/SURFMAP/README.md

 <summary><h3>Use of the docker image with the <code>--docker</code> option</h3></summary>

 Since the version 2.0.0, wether you want to use SURFMAP from a Docker container or from a local install, the same command-line interface has to be used (`surfmap -h`).
 The difference is that for running SURFMAP on a container (recommended way) you just have to add the `--docker` as an extra argument to the other required/optional basic arguments.

+The reason is that we have managed the CLI usage so that it is called in exactly the same way wether you use SURFMAP from a local install or through its Docker image.
+Concretely, when using the Docker image, you will not have to deal with volumes binding; all you'll have to do is simply add the `--docker` option in your command.

 </details>